img 6670

 Issues

-This Pioneer PL-11 was delivered non-functional and needed some TLC.
-It belonged to the owner’s father, and so it has sentimental value, something I absolutely understand.
+This Pioneer PL-11 was delivered non-functional and needing some TLC.
+It belonged to the current owner’s father and has strong sentimental value, something I absolutely understand.
 The owner wanted an assessment and, if possible, for the deck to be made fully functional again, without going crazy.
 I was thankfully able to achieve those goals.

 The main issues here are related to a lack of service.
-Bits were partially or completely seized.
+Various bits were partially or completely seized.
 The motor ran so slowly that one could be forgiven for thinking it was knackered.
 But of course it wasn’t.
 Issues included:

 • The platter was seized to the spindle